danielflood/fpga-eeg/README.md

 1.  **Train** the quantized Deep4 model.
 2.  **Synthesize** the trained model into a bitfile for FPGA deployment.
-3.  **Deploy** the synthesized bitfile onto a Zynq device using PYNQ.
+3.  **Validate** the bitfile by running it on a Zynq device using PYNQ.

 ## Repository Layout